 It’s been said that the modern day cappuccino was named after Capuchin Friars in Italy, as the unique color combination of espresso and milk resembled the Friar’s robes.
 The cappuccino was popularized in Italy in the early 1900s, resembling a Viennese-style coffee beverage with foam and spices.
 As the cappuccino made its way around the world, the espresso based drink became more simplified — though in Italy it’s still common to have a cappuccino with chocolate syrup or powder sprinkled on the top.

 How the perfect cappuccino is made

 Foam is almost synonymous with the cappuccino.
-You can get that velvety, pillowy microfoam by starting with your milk cold right out of the fridge.
+You can get that velvety, pillowy microfoam by starting with cold milk straight from the fridge.
 Next, you’ll have your steam wand submerged just slightly, so that when you turn it on you start hearing big sips of air right away.
 Once the cold milk starts to heat up (about five seconds and 100 degrees Fahrenheit), move your milk pitcher up so that you no longer hear anything.

 This process is called aeration — or the process of integrating air into the milk.
 It’s important to get as much air in, evenly, as soon as possible, otherwise the milk proteins will start to become less malleable and the foam stiff and soap-like.
 It’s a similar process for why scrambled eggs are so much fluffier when you whisk them while they’re cool, as opposed to whisking them straight on the hot pan.